iframe-resizer/docs/src/content/docs/api/child.md

 type: string
 ```

-This option allows you to restrict the domain of the parent page, to prevent other sites mimicking your parent page.
+This option allows you to restrict the domain of the parent page, to prevent other sites mimicking your
+parent page.
+This option is really a last line of defence and you should also setup a <a href="https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP" target="_blank">Content Security Policy</a> on your webserver.

 ## Events